PSY 24860

 When assessing adults, I typically meet with you and possibly a significant other and/or family member to gather information during clinical interviews.
 I also include data gathered from you during assessment sessions and from self-ratings, as well as information gathered from family members, friends, and/or a significant other through the use of rating forms.

-This comprehensive assessment allows you to learn not only if you are struggling with ADHD, anxiety, depression, and/or some other mental health concern, but also about your strengths and vulnerabilities.
-When necessary, you will also receive recommendations or referrals to assist you in learning to manage your vulnerabilities and make the most of your strengths.
+The comprehensive assessment allows you to learn if you or your child is struggling with ADHD, anxiety, depression, and/or some other mental health concern.
+It also helps us understand your or your child's social strengths and vulnerabilities.
+When necessary, you will receive recommendations or referrals to assist you and/or your child in learning to manage vulnerabilities and make the most of strengths.

 I am aware that considering the possibility that your child or you has ADHD (and/or something else) can be difficult and the assessment process can be daunting or feel overwhelming.
 For that reason, I offer a free, 15-minute exploratory phone call in which we can discuss your concerns and my assessment process in an effort to help us determine if I might be a good fit for you and your family during this journey.
 If you are interested in learning more, please feel free to reach out to me.